Francesco Suriano

-Francesco Suriano (1445-after 1481) was an Italian friar of the Franciscan order, who wrote a guide for travel to the Holy Land.
+Francesco Suriano (1445 – after 1481) was an Italian friar of the Franciscan order, who wrote a guide for travel to the Holy Land.

+Biography

-He was born in 1445 to a noble family of Venice.
+Francesco Suriano was born in 1445 to a noble family of Venice.
 He may have first travelled to Alexandria, Egypt in 1462, as a young man.
 At age 25, he entered the monastery of San Francesco della Vigna in Venice.
 His skills at travel may have played a role to his assignment as a guardian in the convent of Beirut, Lebanon in 1480-1481.